L&Q charcoal textured image on content page header

 We relaunched the Foundation in 2018 with an investment of £250m.

-You can find out more about the L&Q Foundation relaunch in our media centre.
+You can learn more about the L&Q Foundation relaunch in our media centre.

-We also launched our Place Makers Fund, which awards grants to local organisations and charities that are committed to changing lives and enhancing communities.
+We also launched our Place Makers Fund, which awards grants to local organisations and charities committed to changing lives and enhancing communities.

 The National Youth Theatre workshops